GordoNice/fitsgeo/docs/user_guide.rst

 		:linenos:
 		:language: python

-In this example we will create column as shown on the picture above.
+In this example we will create the column as it shown on the picture above.
 The full FitsGeo code for this example is also shown above.

 In the begining we need to import FitsGeo: